-Canvas: All assignments, announcements, exercises, study guides, grades and other materials will be posted on the course page on Canvas.
+Canvas: All assignments, announcements, exercises, study guides, grades and other materials will be posted on the Canvas course page.
 It is your responsibility to check the page regularly and keep up with all materials and announcements that will be posted.

 Attendance: This is not a virtual class.
 Becoming fluent in a language requires extensive, repeated exposure to that language.
 A student who misses 4 sessions or more without a documented excuse will receive a failing grade.
-For more details, please refer to the following website: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx#absences class, arrange for your assignment to get to your instructor's box before your scheduled class time.
-Students should contact the instructor on return to classes.
+For more details, please refer to the following website: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx#absences

 Assignments are due on the day indicated, regardless of whether or not you are in class that day.
-If you missed
+If you missed class, arrange for your assignment to get to your instructor's box before your scheduled class time.
+Students should contact the instructor upon return to classes.